rust-lang/book/nostarch/chapter12.md

 ```

 Rust can’t possibly know which of the two arguments we need, so we need to tell
-it.
-Because `contents` is the argument that contains all of our text and we
+it explicitly.
+Because `contents` is the argument that contains all of our text
-want to return the parts of that text that match, we know `contents` is the
+and we want to return the parts of that text that match, we know `contents` is
-argument that should be connected to the return value using the lifetime syntax.
+the argument that should be connected to the return value using the lifetime
+syntax.

 Other programming languages don’t require you to connect arguments to return
-values in the signature.
-Although this might seem strange, it will get easier
+values in the signature, but this practice will get easier over time.
+You might
-over time.
-You might want to compare this example with the “Validating
+want to compare this example with the “Validating References with Lifetimes”
-References with Lifetimes” section in Chapter 10.
+section in Chapter 10.

 Now let’s run the test: